-Some of these associated conditions have symptoms that overlap with those of ADHD.
-For example, excessive worry associated with an anxiety disorder can lead to difficulty concentrating or planning, which are prominent symptoms of ADHD.
-Because of this overlap, ADHD in women is sometimes misdiagnosed as an anxiety or mood disorder.
+Some of these conditions have symptoms that overlap with ADHD.
+For example, anxiety can lead to trouble concentrating or planning.
+Because of this overlap, women with ADHD can be misdiagnosed with an anxiety or mood disorder.

-The possibility of comorbid conditions highlights the importance of early treatment of ADHD in women.
-Effective treatment of ADHD may prevent the development of other mental conditions.
-An accurate diagnosis by a licensed professional is needed to ensure prompt and appropriate treatment.
+Prompt and effective treatment of ADHD may help prevent worsening mental health conditions.
+An accurate diagnosis by a licensed provider is important to ensure prompt and appropriate treatment.

 Treating ADHD in women

 Without a proper diagnosis, a woman may go years without addressing her struggles.
 ADHD treatment can help improve her quality of life.
 She may find that she has more cognitive energy or is succeeding at work.

 After diagnosis, treatment options often include medication or talk therapy.
 Organizational habits can reduce stress and help achieve goals.
 A provider can also help a person navigate their feelings of shame or low self-esteem.